Hellibop/PedagogyRobot/DocumentationForNextGroup.md

 Here we will explain our reasoning and why we did the thing we did, specifically for parts of code which still needs work.

+## IF-ELSE
+### Basics
+IF-ELSE blocks are implemented like the LOOP blocks, one **start block** where u can select a value and a **end block**.
+For the IF-ELSE blocks there is also an **else block** in between the start and end blocks for if the start blocks condition(value) isn't passed.
+These blocks are defined for the android app in [RobotActionType.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/domain/model/RobotActionType.kt) and [ros2_interface.py](./AIDA-Development-main/AIDA-Development/AIDA/ros2_humble_ws/src/aida_api/aida_api/ros2_interface.py) for the robot.

+### Conditions
+Blocks are made into an [RobotAction.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/domain/model/RobotAction.kt) object, and since the IF-ELSE blocks are defined as special in [RobotActionType.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/domain/model/RobotActionType.kt) the **data** string for the object.
+The **data** string can be anything since each special block is handled seperatly.
+In the case of the IF-ELSE blocks the **data** string contains a condition type and condition argument in the format of [condition_type : int, condition_arg : string].
+Condition types are defined in [IfStatementConditionsType.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/domain/model/IfStatementConditionsType.kt) on the android side and [if_else_conditions_handler.py](./AIDA-Development-main/AIDA-Development/AIDA/ros2_humble_ws/src/aida_api/aida_api/if_else_conditions_handler.py) for the robot.
+Just like the blocks if they are defined as special in [IfStatementConditionsType.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/domain/model/IfStatementConditionsType.kt) they **should** make use of the condtion_arg (They don't right now hehe).

+### Questionable design
+When construction the **data** string for IF-ELSE the type and arg is made into a [IfStatementConditions.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/domain/model/IfStatementConditions.kt) object for type checking and then into the formatted string.
+This could be seen as redundant and can therefore be removed if you see no use for it.

+### Robot
+More on the robot side the logic for how the different conditions should be evaluated is not implemented what so ever.
+The main logic in [ros2_interface.py](./AIDA-Development-main/AIDA-Development/AIDA/ros2_humble_ws/src/aida_api/aida_api/ros2_interface.py) checks with **if_else_condition_handler** defined in [if_else_conditions_handler.py](./AIDA-Development-main/AIDA-Development/AIDA/ros2_humble_ws/src/aida_api/aida_api/if_else_conditions_handler.py), the **data** string is passed to the funciton and depending on if it returns true or false the correct sequence of blocks are processed.

+### Problems
+Since we didn't have access to the robot for testing we do not know if everyting will be sent and processed correctly.
+And again the android app does not have the functionality to define the **condition_arg** and is set to "Null" in [PopupIf.kt](./AIDA-Development-main/AIDA-Development/android/app/src/main/java/com/example/aida/ui/popups/PopupIf.kt).
+The conditions themselfs are again not implemented on the robot side and only retrun staticly true or false.